aleshaleksey/fansys23/02-base-rules.md

 ___
 ## Foreword
-This is a FIRST DRAFT of some general rules.
-They are over-ruled by more specific rules that pertain to certain creatures and situations.
+This chapter contains base rules which form the foundations of the whole system.
+While it is not necessary to memorise, or even systematically read through this section, it is desirable that players at least look over it.
+In the worst case scenario it remains as a useful reference.
+The general rules contained in this chapter are over-ruled by more specific rules that pertain to certain creatures and situations.
 Some rules are prefaced by an ALWAYS or NEVER directive.
 In these cases they are absolute and apply in all situations.

 ___
 ## Purpose of the system
-The system codifies the rules for a fantasy roleplaying game that focuses on combat and exploration.
+The system codifies the rules for a fantasy role-playing game that focuses on combat and exploration.
 It aims to build on what I perceive as strength of existing systems and address their weaknesses:

 - Keep a well codified rulebook (PF).
 - Create a relatively deep character creation system (PF).